 Corona Virus Update

-92 Cases Of Coronavirus Have Been Documented In Avery County as of 08/01/20
+(923 Cases Of Corona Virus Have Been Documented In Avery County 563 community cases and

 Avery County Government would like to share that Avery County Emergency Management and the Health Department are working with local officials, Cannon Hospital, Avery County School System, 911 Communications, EMS Ambulance Services, and fire and rescue to ensure and protect the health and well-being of Avery County citizens.